 - Editing files locally without re-uploading.
 Chats silently use the old version and contradict the new policy.

 - Treating chat history as institutional memory.
-Chats are private and ephemeral; the file set is the durable record.
+Sharing a Project does not share chats; each teammate’s chats stay private.
+The file set is the durable record.

 FAQ

-- Do shared Projects share chat history?: No. Each teammate has their own chats inside the shared Project.
+- Do shared Projects share chat history?: No. Sharing a Project shares the Knowledge and Instructions, not the chats.
+Each teammate has private chats inside the shared Project.
 If a decision needs to carry, write it into

 Related